What does Bruce mean?

 Charted below is the birth name popularity of Bruce for boys.
 Bruce reached its peak position of #32 in the U.S. during 1950-1959, and is presently at #401.
 (Top 1000 Baby Names Statistics, 2014)

+The only other popular variation form of Bruce (#401 a year ago) is Robert (#61 a year ago).
+These boy names reached the top of their popularity during 1950-1959 (usage of 0.9825%) and have become much less popular since (usage 0.769%, down 21.7%), with the form Bruce becoming less stylish.
 Below is a charted analysis of the popularity of Bruce and associated names.
-The only other popular variation form of Bruce (#401 a year ago) is Robert (#61 a year ago).
-These boy names reached the top of their popularity during the years 1950-1959 and have become much less popular since, with the form Bruce becoming less stylish.
 (Top 1000 Baby Names Statistics, 2014)